frederic-lang/OMDb-Movie-Finder/README.md

-# IMDB Movie Finder 📽
+# OMDb Movie Finder 📽

-The Internet Movie Database is a open-source repository containing informations about movies from any time.
+The Open-Source Movie Database is a open-source alternative to the Internet Movie Database containing various informations about movies.
 This project aims to provide a free movie finder trough this database

 **[Preview Live Example](https://imdb-explore.vercel.app/)**